-Prediction 5 | Recruiting teams will advocate for flex work policies.
-Influencing policy makers and hiring managers No one is more aware of the demand for flex work than hiring professionals, who are receiving first-hand feedback from candidates.
-While TA doesn't set policy, TA leaders can share real-time data and advocate for flex work.
-This includes showing the addressable market and what's possible if you look for talent in other geographies, as well as sharing anecdotes of how remote employees are succeeding.
+Influencing policy makers and hiring managers.
+No one is more aware of the demand for flex work than hiring professionals, who are receiving first-hand feedback from candidates.
+While TA doesn't set policy, talent leaders can share real-time data and advocate for flex work.
+This includes exploring similar markets and what's possible if you expand your search for talent to other parts of the world, as well as sharing success stories of how remote employees are succeeding.
 "We have to become storytellers, both with data and then also with anecdotes about how remote employees are succeeding," says Erin Scruggs.
 "I think that's really important."

-TA's job is to show business stakeholders how the talent pool shrinks when we don't think about flexibility.
+66 TA's job is to show business stakeholders how the talent pool shrinks when we don't think about flexibility.
 There's going to be some goodwill built up for companies that have been consistent with flex policies."

-Gregory KaranastasisGlobal Head of Talent Acquisition at Accenture
+Gregory Karanastasis Managing Director, Global Head of Talent Acquisition, Onboarding & Career Transitions at Accenture

 Make yourself known as an informed talent advisor on flex work.
 Talk to business leaders about what you're seeing in the marketplace and how recruiting will be adversely affected by return-to-work policies.
 At the same time, be clear about the positive impact having a flex policy will have on your company's reputation and its employer brand.